FredericDT/BukkitWorldPlayersLimit/README.md

 # BukkitWorldPlayersLimit
 A plugin to limit the players amount per world.
-For craftbukkit 1.7.10 with Multiverse-Core
+For craftbukkit 1.7.10